achimnol/aiotools/docs/aiotools.taskgroup.rst

       All existing codes should run without any issues, but it is recommended to test thoroughly.

-   .. deprecated:: 2.0

-      It is recommended to use stdlib's :class:`asyncio.TaskGroup` because aiotools now requires Python 3.11 or higher.

 .. class:: PersistentTaskGroup(*, name=None, exception_handler=None)

    Provides an abstraction of long-running task groups for server applications.